-Leo Beatty is coming with his sugar cane mill to make cane syrup at Antique Days.
-Crushing will start at 7:00 A.M. on Oct 25th and cooking of the syrup will start at around 8:00 A.M.
+Leo Beatty will come with his sugar cane mill to make cane syrup at Antique Days.
+Crushing will start at 7:00 A.M. on Oct 24th and cooking of the syrup will start at around 8:00 A.M.
 It will take all day to cook the syrup and you can purchase the syrup at the end of the day in pints and quarts.
-Homemade

 Old hit and miss engines will be pumping water.
 One hit and miss engine will be hooked to two ice cream freezers and will be making homemade ice cream all that day.
 Also old tractors will be on display.

 For more information, call 662 590-5415 or email firstname.lastname@example.org or visit www.antiquedays.com

 This project is partially funded by the Yazoo County Convention & Visitors Bureau